wizelineacademy/itesm-socioformador-ago-dec-2023-team-03/README.md

 For the `backend`:
 - [PostgreSQL](https://www.postgresql.org/): A powerful, open source object-relational database system
 - [Kysely](https://kysely.dev/): A SQL query builder for TypeScript
+- [Express](https://expressjs.com/): Fast, unopinionated, minimalist web framework for Node.js
+- [Node.js](https://nodejs.org/en/): A JavaScript runtime built on Chrome's V8 JavaScript engine

-**Note**: *We take advantage of Next.js capabilities and we use it to built the frontend and backend as well.*
+**Note**: *We are considering taking advantage of Next.js capabilities to use it to built the frontend and backend as well.*

+## How it works? ⚙️

+1. The app are going to be connected to the AI generator (like Chatgpt or Bard) through an API.

+2. The API is going to be connected to a PostgreSQL database to store the prompts and the responses.

+3. Then, the frontend is going to be connected to the API to send the prompts and receive the responses.

 ## Deployment 🚀

-We plan to deploy this app to [AWS](https://aws.amazon.com/) using [Amplify](https://aws.amazon.com/amplify/) for the frontend and [Elastic Beanstalk](https://aws.amazon.com/) for the backend.
+For the **frontend** 2e plan to deploy this app to [AWS](https://aws.amazon.com/) using [Amplify](https://aws.amazon.com/amplify/) or to [Vercel](https://vercel.com/) and [Elastic Beanstalk](https://aws.amazon.com/) for the backend.

 ## Getting Started: